With Pride: Top five tips for creating an inclusive school

 5. Celebrate!

 It’s important to recognise and celebrate everyone’s similarities and differences.
 We are all unique.
-Let everyone know you’re inclusive - wear Rainbow Laces, celebrate different identities and different types of families.
+Let everyone know you’re inclusive With Pride, hang pride flags and, celebrate different identities and different types of families.
 Make the clear, visible statement that you welcome everyone.